mezhanglei/react-easy-formcore/README.md

 The smallest unit of a component in a form, and nodes as an object can be nested within each other.

 - Provides styles, as well as `value` (or set via `valueProp`) and `onChange` two-way bindings.
-- You can customize `onChange` in outside, but you can only set the form value via an instance method such as `store.setFieldValue`.
+- You can customize `onChange` in outside, but you can only set the form value via an instance method such as `form.setFieldValue`.
 - Custom form validation rules can be provided with the form validation rules property `rules`.
 - When a non-form component or node is added outside the input form control, bind the target control by adding `data-type="ignore"` to filter the non-target node or by setting `data-name` to mark the target input form.